 Learn about leadership and management.
 Spend time developing your own philosophy of leadership and continually work on skills that will make you an effective change manager, communicator, delegator, strategic planner, and motivator.
 These (and more) soft, transferable skills are described in this eBook, The Ultimate Soft Skills Guide for Managers.
 It’s a good starting point for assessing and selecting what to work on first.
 If you haven’t received any supervisory skills training, be sure to check out our online, self-paced course Workplace Conversations.
 It’s a small investment with a big payoff.

 If you sense that there are barriers to climbing the career ladder, find out why.
 Check out this webinar, How to Avoid 3 Common Stumbling Blocks on Your Way to the C-Suite, available on demand.
-You can also take this fun, free quiz that identifies potential career roadblocks and provides a full report on what you can do about these common stumbling blocks.

 Take charge of your own learning and development.
 Keep yourself nimble and open.
 Making passages from one job level to the next will be much easier when you’re receptive and conditioned to learn.